Dan Rooney Founder and President

 Thomas Tansil Executive Director

 Thomas is responsible for directing the operation of the organization and programs by working with the President to provide leadership and direction in realizing the FHF mission, vision and stated objectives.
 He serves as the focal point for administration, compliance, communication, operation and generation of philanthropic support for system-wide initiatives designed to improve the service to families of soldiers killed or disabled in the service to our country and enhance the overall effectiveness of our organization.
-Thomas is a member of the Navy Reserves where he is an Intelligence Officer and is currently selected for promotion to Lieutenant Commander later this year.
+Thomas is a Lieutenant Commander in the Naval Reserves where he serves as an Intelligence Officer.
 In 2005, Thomas was recalled to active duty and worked at US Central Command where he had tours in Afghanistan as well as Qatar in support of Operation Enduring Freedom.
 In 2009, Thomas volunteered and deployed with Carrier Air Wing SEVEN on board the USS Dwight D. Eisenhower for a 6-month deployment also in support of Operation Enduring Freedom.
 He has received many awards and decorations to include the Joint Service Achievement Medal and the Navy and Marine Corps Achievement Medal.
 He grew up in West Tennessee and graduated from the University of Tennessee at Martin and also the University of Tennessee College of Law in Knoxville.
-He currently resides in Owasso, OK with his wife Kristi, daughter Kyra, and son Thomas III “Trey”.
-His oldest daughter Brittany is going to school in Kentucky.
+He currently resides in Owasso, OK with his wife Kristi, daughters Kyra, Brittany and son Thomas III “Trey”.
 Thomas may be reached at [email protected] or by phone at (918) 274-4700 ext.
-207.
+207. He may also be reached on his cell at (918) 703-6099.

-Jeremy Miller Director of Marketing and Corporate Partnerships
+Jeremy Miller Director of Marketing & Corporate Partnerships

 As the Director of Marketing & Corporate Partnerships for the Folds of Honor, Jeremy is responsible for developing and maintaining a variety of corporate partnerships, as well as assisting with the development of the organization’s marketing strategies.
 He also focuses on brand activation and consumer engagement in the sports properties arena.
 A Texas native, Miller earned a B.S. in Economics from Louisiana State University, followed by a MBA and M.S. in Sport Business Administration from the University of Central Florida.
 He formerly worked in Operations for former LPGA golfer Annika Sorenstam’s charity, the ANNIKA Foundation, and in Premium Services for the Orlando Magic.
 Jeremy has also been actively involved with a variety of charitable organizations, including the American Cancer Society, Hope for Stanley, Restore Orlando and Habitat for Humanity.
 Jeremy may be reached via email or phone at [email protected] or (918) 274-4700 ext.
 212. He may also be reached on his cell at (817) 896-4292.